bobbyiscool123/AUTO_WORKLOAD_LOGGER-BY-GEMINI/README.md

 ## Important

 -   Do not commit the `.env` file containing your API key to version control.
 The included `.gitignore` takes care of this.

+## changelog
+*   Adjusted Gemini API interaction for improved stability.
+*   Removed structured response constraint to resolve API errors.
+*   This change simplifies data retrieval from the model.
+*   The system now expects and processes standard text output.
+*   This modification enhances application reliability.